 The start of a Chris Bumstead workout tends to be devoted to compound lifts.
 His favorite exercises include:

-He does use isolation exercises for his chest exercises and shoulder workout, but it’s the compound exercises that help with hypertrophy.
+He does use isolation exercises for his upper chest exercises and shoulder workout, but it’s the compound exercises that help with hypertrophy.

 For heavy compound lifts, he only does 1 or 2 sets in his training split.
 This prevents him from getting fatigued but still supports his growth.